Skip to main content

 • Activity timeline table for restore: displays specific details of and restores spread across multiple backup locations and namespaces in tabular format.
 Lists individual backup/restore activities with the following details:

-• Details: an expand more arrow that gives more information on the restore such as status, activity info, schedule associated with the restore and so on
+• Details: an expand more arrow that gives more information on the restore such as status, activity info, number of namespaces, resources and volumes restored as part of this restore and so on.

 note